trsong/trsong.github.io/_posts/2020-02-01-DailyQuestionsFeb.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Feb 17, 2020 \[Medium\] Paint House
+---
+> **Question:** A builder is looking to build a row of N houses that can be of K different colors.
+He has a goal of minimizing cost while ensuring that no two neighboring houses are of the same color.
+>
+> Given an N by K matrix where the n-th row and k-th column represents the cost to build the n-th house with k-th color, return the minimum cost which achieves this goal.

 ### Feb 16, 2020 \[Medium\] Find All Cousins in Binary Tree
 ---
 > **Question:** Two nodes in a binary tree can be called cousins if they are on the same level of the tree but have different parents.